chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/variables/index.md

 This text contains a placeholder for a **firstname**.

-We assume it's supposed to be a firstname, because of the name.
+We assume it's supposed to be a first name, because of the name.

 But the name of the variable **firstname** is not related to the content.